-The Compensation and Human Resources Committee met six times in 2014.
+The Compensation and Human Resources Committee met five times in 2015.
 Under the terms of its charter, the committee must meet at least two times annually.
 The responsibilities of the committee include:

-- Together with the other independent directors, evaluating annually the performance of the Chief Executive Officer in light of the goals and objectives of our executive compensation plans, both generally and with respect to approved performance goals; - Evaluating annually the performance of the other executive officers in light of the goals and objectives applicable to such executive officers, which may include requesting that the Chief Executive Officer provide performance evaluations for such executive officers and recommendations with respect to the compensation of such executive officers (including long-term incentive compensation); - Either as a committee or, if directed by the board, together with the other independent directors, determining and approving the compensation of the Chief Executive Officer and the other executive officers in light of the evaluation of the officers' performance; - Reviewing and approving, or recommending approval of, perquisites and other personal benefits to our executive officers: - Reviewing and recommending the appropriate level of compensation for board and committee service by nonemployee members of the board; - Reviewing our executive compensation plans and programs annually and approving or recommending to the board new compensation plans and programs or amendments to existing plans and programs; and - Reviewing and approving any severance or termination arrangements to be made with any executive officer.
+- Together with the other independent directors, evaluating annually the performance of the Chief Executive Officer in light of the goals and objectives of our executive compensation plans, both generally and with respect to approved performance goals; - Evaluating annually the performance of the other executive officers in light of the goals and objectives applicable to such executive officers, which may include requesting that the Chief Executive Officer provide performance evaluations for such executive officers and recommendations with respect to the compensation of such executive officers (including long-term incentive compensation); - Together with the other independent directors, determining and approving the compensation of the Chief Executive Officer in light of the evaluation of the Chief Executive Officer's performance; - Determining and approving the compensation of the other executive officers in light of the evaluation of such officers' performance; - Reviewing and approving, or recommending approval of, perquisites and other personal benefits to our executive officers; - Reviewing and recommending the appropriate level of compensation for board and committee service by nonemployee members of the board; - Reviewing our executive compensation plans and programs annually and approving or recommending to the board new compensation plans and programs or amendments to existing plans and programs; and - · Reviewing and approving any severance or termination arrangements to be made with any executive officer.